Shashwat-Nautiyal/rootstock-academy-dev-course/README.md

 ---

-# Module 1: Solidity Fundamentals
+# Module 2: Solidity Fundamentals

 💡 **Learning Time**: 4-6 hours
 📹 **Video Lessons**: Available on the platform
 🎯 **Goal**: Master core Solidity concepts through hands-on coding

-## Module 1 Overview
+## Module 2 Overview

-In Module 1, you'll learn the fundamental building blocks of Solidity smart contracts through 13 progressive exercises.
+In Module 2, you'll learn the fundamental building blocks of Solidity smart contracts through 13 progressive exercises.
 Each exercise builds on the previous one, taking you from basic contract structure to advanced concepts like interfaces and imports.

 ### What You'll Build

-You'll build a **Car Registry Smart Contract** that demonstrates:
+You'll build a **Cars Smart Contract** that demonstrates:
 - Contract structure and state management
 - Data types (primitives, enums, structs)
 - Functions with parameters and return values